Here is Michelin-starred chef George Mendes’ guide for his perfect day of eating, drinking, and shopping in Lisbon.

-You come here and feel like you are in this beautiful, major modern city in Europe.
-When I first came to Lisbon in the 1980s and 1990s, it was an underdeveloped city with a lot of poverty.
-There weren’t as many boutiques, shops, museums, or fine dining restaurants as there are now.
-After the World’s Expo in 1998, a lot more attention was paid to Lisbon.
+Lisbon is a beautiful, modern city.
+When I first came here in the 1980s and ‘90s, it was underdeveloped and with a lot of poverty.
+There weren’t many as many boutiques, shops, museums, or fine dining restaurants as there are now.
+After the World Expo was here in 1998, more attention was paid to Lisbon.
 There was a lot of new construction with more modern structures and you started to see more retailers infiltrate the city.

-There is still so much historical architecture and very old parts of Lisbon from the Romans and the Moors that were there.
-Then you also have what I refer to as the '5th Avenue of Lisbon' along Avenida da Liberdade with Prada and other major retailers that you see in NYC.
+There is still so much historical architecture in the old parts of Lisbon from the Romans and the Moors.
+Then you also have what I refer to as the '5th Avenue of Lisbon' along Avenida da Liberdade with Prada and other major retailers that you see in New York City.

-The craft beer movement in Portugal is also growing and that is what inspired Lupulo.
-There are so many different beers to try nowadays.
-Superbock and Sagres are basically the Budweiser of Portugal and you have to try them, just to say you did, but there are other smaller craft beers like Sovina and Letra.
+The craft beer movement in Portugal is also growing with so many different beers to try.
+Superbock and Sagres are basically the Budweiser of Portugal and you have to try them, just to say you did.
+But there are other smaller craft beers like Sovina and Letra.
 They make a series of different IPAs, ales, and lagers.

 Breakfast is really simple in Portugal.
 In the Chiado, get a coffee and pastry at Manteigaria.
 They make beautiful Pastéis de Natas, which are the egg custard tarts.